NEW: First signs of Ingrid's outer bands hit in Mexico

 Along the coast, the center predicted a “dangerous storm surge” and “destructive waves.”

-Ingrid strengthened into a Category 1 hurricane Saturday afternoon, the second of the 2013 season in the Atlantic region, the hurricane center said.
+Ingrid is the second hurricane of the 2013 season in the Atlantic region, the center said.

 A hurricane warning was issued for parts of Mexico’s Gulf coast ahead of the storm, which is expected to arrive Monday.